 Acer palmatum (inherited, variety unknown)

-It’s a bit spindly at the moment, but my latest acquisition still shows promise.
+It’s a bit spindly at the moment, but my latest acquisition nevertheless shows promise.

 A long view down the lawn